Reasons for Exchange/Study Abroad

 When to go?

 - You may study abroad for one or two semesters during Years 2 & 3.
-Year 4 students are advised to discuss with their Head of Department before the submission of application.
+Year 4 students are advised to discuss with their Department Coordinators before the submission of application.

 Where to go?

 - You can choose from the partner universities of HKSYU.

 - You can select a maximum of two partner universities.
 Successful applications will receive an offer in accordance with their performance and preferences.

 - You are eligible to apply if you:

 - are registered full-time undergraduate student at HKSYU at the time of application and throughout the duration of your study abroad

 - attained a Total GPA of at least 2.7 in the preceding year of study